-GASB Statement No. 87, Leases, ("GASB 87") is effective for reporting periods beginning after December 15, 2019.
+GASB Statement No. 87, Leases, ("GASB 87") is effective for reporting periods beginning after June 15, 2021.
 The objective of GASB 87 is to improve accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this statement, a lesse is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The Authority is evaluating the impact of GASB 87 on the Authority's financial statements.
-The Authority's statement of net position (deficit) which it plans to implement in April 2021.
+The Authority has determined that the impact of implementation may have a material impact on the Authority's statement of net position (deficit) which it plans to implement in April 2022.